d2l-ai/d2l-en/chapter_preliminaries/probability.md

 counts / 1000  # Relative frequency as the estimate
 ```

-Because we generated the data from a fair die, we know that each outcome has true probability $\frac{1}{6}$, roughly $0.167$, so the above output estimates look good.
+Because we generated the data from a fair dice, we know that each outcome has true probability $\frac{1}{6}$, roughly $0.167$, so the above output estimates look good.

 We can also visualize how these probabilities converge over time towards the true probability.
 Let us conduct $500$ groups of experiments where each group draws $10$ samples.